OpenResty Edge™ Overview

 Most of the online and offline analysis tools will give actionable suggestions to the User for either optimizations or bug fixes.

-The User can choose to submit the online and offline analysis reports to OpenResty Inc.’s engineering team for further analyses.
+The User can choose to submit the online and offline analysis reports to OpenResty Inc.’s engineering team for further analysis.

-The Edge language scripts and most of the core modules of OpenResty Edge come with a special debugging mode, with which the User can gather detailed debugging information for a particular abnormal request or requests.
+The Edge language scripts and most of the core modules of OpenResty Edge come with a special debugging mode, with which the User can gather detailed debugging information for a particular abnormal request.
 The debugging mode does slow down the online processing, for obvious reasons, and can be toggled by the User through the Admin site only on demand.

 The Admin site allows the User to provide JSON schema and SchemaType to specify data structure definitions for JSON/YAML/CSV data streams (either in request bodies or response bodies, the former is usually more useful).
 These data formats are often used in RESTful APIs or other web services.